 If you want to make things REALLY simple, make something that can be made a whole day ahead, and simply reheated.
 I love a cozy, traditional, easy red wine shepherd’s pie!
 I make it the day before, then when guests arrive, I just pop it in the oven for 20 minutes!

-For dessert, try this very easy panna cotta with blackberry cabernet sauce!
-Panna cotta is a notoriously simple dessert to make, and the blackberry compote also comes together in a snap!
+For dessert, try this very easy chai-spiced eggnog panna cotta!
+Panna cotta is a notoriously simple dessert to make, and the rum-soaked raisins come together in a snap!
 It just needs a few hours to set, but you can make it a whole day ahead of time and not think about it until it’s time to serve.